cohesity/cohesity-ansible-role/docs/examples/demos/jobs.md

 ## Ansible Inventory Configuration
 [top](#Create-and-Manage-Cohesity-Jobs-Using-Ansible-Inventory)

-To fully leverage this Ansible Play, you must configure your Ansible Inventory file with certain keys and values.
+To fully leverage these Ansible Plays, you must configure your Ansible Inventory file with certain keys and values.
 This makes it much easier to manage the overall experience.
 See [Configure Your Ansible Inventory](../configuring-your-ansible-inventory.md).

 This is an example inventory file: (Remember to change it to suit your environment.)
 ```ini